Ambro17/twisted/deployment/README.md

 ## Improvements
 - Review task image revision config.
 Should we redeploy if target didn't change?
-- Dont use latest tag on image and use twisted tag
 - Add VPC endpoint to database

 **Low Priority**